|Name||Lafayette County WMA|

 • Four does with muzzleloader and modern gun combined.

-- Hunters and trappers 16 or older are required to purchase a Lafayette County WMA leased lands permit.
+- Hunters, trappers and campers 16 or older are required to purchase a Lafayette County WMA leased lands permit.
 Leased land permits may be purchased at any license vendor, AGFC regional office or online.

 - Roads may be closed due to wet or flooded conditions.

 - Vehicles must stay on maintained or graveled roads.

 This 16,739-acre area is owned by several private companies.

 The area was established as a WMA in 1970.